NillionNetwork/nillion-docs/docs/blacklight/overview.md

 - [nilCC](/build/compute/overview) (Nillion's Confidential Compute) workloads that have opted-in to verification
 - Phala workloads registered with the Blacklight Network

-The network is designed to expand verification capabilities across multiple TEE and storage infrastructure providers over time.
+Blacklight is designed to expand verification capabilities across TEE and storage infrastructure providers over time.

-## Rewards

-Verifier node operators earn rewards proportional to the amount of NIL staked to their node.
-Rewards are distributed from a fixed annual pool funded by protocol emissions.